opengl-tutorials/ogl/beginners-tutorials/tutorial-3-matrices/index.markdown

 # Putting it all together

 *  First step : generating our MVP matrix.
 This must be done for each model you render.
+{% highlight cpp linenos %}
+// Projection matrix : 45° Field of View, 4:3 ratio, display range : 0.1 unit <-> 100 units
+glm::mat4 Projection = glm::perspective(glm::radians(45.0f), (float) width / (float)height, 0.1f, 100.0f);

+// Or, for an ortho camera :
+//glm::mat4 Projection = glm::ortho(-10.0f,10.0f,-10.0f,10.0f,0.0f,100.0f); // In world coordinates

+// Camera matrix
+glm::mat4 View = glm::lookAt(
+               glm::vec3(4,3,3), // Camera is at (4,3,3), in World Space
+               glm::vec3(0,0,0), // and looks at the origin glm::vec3(0,1,0)  // Head is up (set to 0,-1,0 to look upside-down) );

+// Model matrix : an identity matrix (model will be at the origin) glm::mat4 Model = glm::mat4(1.0f);
+// Our ModelViewProjection : multiplication of our 3 matrices
+glm::mat4 mvp = Projection * View * Model; // Remember, matrix multiplication is the other way around
+{% endhighlight %}
 *  Second step : give it to GLSL
+{% highlight cpp linenos %}
+// Get a handle for our "MVP" uniform
+// Only during the initialisation
+GLuint MatrixID = glGetUniformLocation(program_id, "MVP");

+// Send our transformation to the currently bound shader, in the "MVP" uniform
+// This is done in the main loop since each model will have a different MVP matrix (At least for the M part) glUniformMatrix4fv(mvp_handle, 1, GL_FALSE, &mvp[0][0]);
+{% endhighlight %}
 * Third step : use it in GLSL to transform our vertices
+{% highlight glsl linenos cssclass=highlightglslvs %}
+// Input vertex data, different for all executions of this shader. layout(location = 0) in vec3 vertexPosition_modelspace;

+// Values that stay constant for the whole mesh. uniform mat4 MVP;

+void main(){

+    // Output position of the vertex, in clip space : MVP * position gl_Position =  MVP * vec4(vertexPosition_modelspace,1);

+}
+{% endhighlight %}
 * Done !
 Here is the same triangle as in tutorial 2, still at the origin (0,0,0), but viewed in perspective from point (4,3,3), heads up (0,1,0), with a 45° field of view.

 ![]({{site.baseurl}}/assets/images/tuto-3-matrix/perspective_red_triangle.png)